modernish/modernish/README.md

 **The operands available for the *find-expression*:**

-All expression operands supported by your local `find` utility can be used with `LOOP find`; see its manual page.
+`LOOP find` can use all expression operands supported by your local `find` utility; see its manual page.
 However, portable scripts should use only [operands specified by POSIX](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html#tag_20_47_05) along with the modernish additions described below.